Comparing Primo Water (PRMW) & Its Rivals

-Primo Water (NYSE:PRMW – Get Rating) is one of 18 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its competitors?
-We will compare Primo Water to similar companies based on the strength of its profitability, valuation, institutional ownership, risk, dividends, analyst recommendations and earnings.
+Primo Water (NYSE:PRMW – Get Rating) is one of 18 public companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its competitors?
+We will compare Primo Water to similar companies based on the strength of its valuation, risk, analyst recommendations, profitability, dividends, earnings and institutional ownership.

-Primo Water has a beta of 1.33, suggesting that its share price is 33% more volatile than the S&P 500.
-Comparatively, Primo Water’s competitors have a beta of 1.10, suggesting that their average share price is 10% more volatile than the S&P 500.

 Institutional & Insider Ownership

-93.4% of Primo Water shares are owned by institutional investors.
-Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
-5.9% of Primo Water shares are owned by insiders.
-Comparatively, 17.2% of shares of all “Bottled & canned soft drinks” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+93.4% of Primo Water shares are held by institutional investors.
+Comparatively, 51.0% of shares of all “Bottled & canned soft drinks” companies are held by institutional investors.
+5.9% of Primo Water shares are held by insiders.
+Comparatively, 17.2% of shares of all “Bottled & canned soft drinks” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Primo Water and its competitors gross revenue, earnings per share and valuation.
+This table compares Primo Water and its competitors revenue, earnings per share and valuation.

 |Gross Revenue